room1805/NeurIPS2024/README.md

 115. Mind the Gap: A Causal Perspective on Bias Amplification in Prediction & Decision-Making
 116. Causal Imitation for Markov Decision Processes: a Partial Identification Approach [[Discussion](https://github.com/room1805/NeurIPS2024/discussions/14)]
 117. Partial Transportability for Domain Generalization
+118. What Factors Affect Multi-modal In-Context Learning?
+An In-Depth Exploration